LLNL/RAJA/docs/sphinx/user_guide/feature/resource.rst

     auto my_resource = RAJA::resources::get_default_resource<ExecPol>();

 .. note:: * For Cuda and Hip the default resource is *NOT* the CUDA or HIP default stream it is it's
-            own stream defined in the ``camp/include/resource/``.
+            own stream defined in ``camp/include/resource/``.
 This is in an attempt to break away from some of the issues that arise from the synchronization behaviour of the CUDA/HIP default stream.
 It is still possible to use the CUDA/HIP defined default stream as the default resource.
 This can be enabled by defining ``CAMP_USE_PLATFORM_DEFAULT_STREAM``